Skip to content

 Automatically add network printers:

-This is mainly usefull for mobile devices or for usage in offices where a number of changing network printers is used.
+This is also very usefull for mobile devices, or for usage in offices where a number of changing network printers is used.

 sudo systemctl enable --now cups-browsed.service